Understanding VA Loan Rates for Veterans and Military Families

 APR gives you a fuller picture of what you’ll pay over the life of the loan, making it easier to compare offers from different lenders.

-How can you get the best VA loan rate?
+How can you qualify for a competitive VA loan rate?

-Here are a few ways to improve your odds of locking in a competitive rate:
+Here are a few ways to improve your position when you’re ready to move forward:

 - Check and improve your credit score